 30. Dry your laundry on a travel line

 Instead of bringing many items of clothing, consider doing your washing while on holiday.
 Bring a few teaspoons of laundry powder or liquid detergent in a travel-sized bottle, and a travel line.
-Get a travel clothesline that doesn’t require pegs so is super compact.
+Get a travel clothesline that doesn’t require pegs so it is super compact.